-Step 1 Expand the Advanced section within the Policy Trace page.

-Step 2 Complete the fields in the Request Details pane as required:.
-Table A-2
+- Step 1 Expand the Advanced section on the Policy Trace page. - Step 2 Complete the fields in the Request Details pane as required:

 Setting Description Proxy Port Select a specific proxy port to use for the trace request to test policy membership based on proxy port.
-Client Application Specify the client application to simulate in the request.
-Time of Request Specify the day of week and time of day to simulate in the request.
-Upload File Choose a local file to simulate uploading in the request.
-When you specify a file to upload here, the Web Proxy simulates an HTTP POST request instead of a GET request.
+Specify the to simulate in the request.
+Time of Request Specify the Date and Time of day to simulate in the request.